arcxon/todx/docs/index.rst

 TodX is a simple and to the point ToDo list app which enhances productivity and doesn't come in between you.

-..
-Warning::   This documentation is **Not Complete**. the Quickstart, although, is usable.

 Contents